thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 Simple Application Writer
 -------------------------

-I want to write my new iOS application in Swift, using all the Objective-C frameworks that come with iOS.
+I want to write my new iOS application in Codira, using all the Objective-C frameworks that come with iOS.

 Guidelines: